cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 ### `AgentStartReply`

-Reply message for the `OnStart` function.
+Reply message for the `OnStart` procedure.

 ```protobuf
 message AgentStartReply {}